Vikas-Prince/JavaApplicationDeployment/README.md

   - Follow the necessary steps to install and configure Kubernetes on your chosen infrastructure.
   - Ensure `kubectl` is configured to interact with your cluster.

+- **Service Account**
+  - Make sure to create a service account for jenkins with respective permissions and generate a token to authenticate.

 ### CI/CD Pipeline Setup Guide

 1. **Clone the Repository**